Latter Day Saints -- Idaho -- History

-Consists of papers regarding McOmber's career both as a seminary and institute teacher, and as a politician.
-There are also papers from the time he served as temple president, and in his stake presidency.
+Consists of papers regarding McOmber's career both as a seminary and institute teacher, and as a politician, such as letters, photographs, and programs.
+There are also papers from the time he served as temple president, such as sealing records, and in the stake presidency.
+Dated 1954-1980.

 Photocopy of a typescript of a diary and an autobiography.
 Clark's diary covers the years from 1855 to 1857 when Clark served as a missionary to the Indians in the Salmon River Mission.
 Clark's autbiography tells about his life in Logan and Clarkston, Utah, and his contacts with Indians.